 As a writer, this necessarily means writing diversely.
 My experience trying to write diversely when it comes to race, though, has been a clumsy one.
 The town where I live is a very not-diverse place.
-This is partly due to its isolated nature and partly due to the high socioeconomic level you have to be at to make a living here, but in basis, almost everyone is white, although we have a fair representation of Asians.
-I know of a few Hispanics, and I knew a total of two black kids growing up.
+This is partly due to its isolated nature and partly due to the high cost of living, but in basis, the majority is white, with a fair representation of Asians.
+I can think of a handful of Hispanic kids, and a total of two black ones, of whom I knew when I was growing up.

 "Oh, yeah," I realized then.
 "Yeah, there are people who aren't white in the world."

-At this point, a major shift in my writing occurred, again brought on in part by Write It!, which lead to a massive decrease in originality but a massive increase in quality and character development.
+At this point, a major shift in my writing occurred, again brought on in part by Write It!, which led to a massive decrease in originality but a massive increase in quality and character development.
 Before, I'd played with a lot of fairly original ideas with free reign to explore, but the writing itself wasn't high in quality.
-At age 14, I finished THE PSYCHIC STORY, which was the first book where I went, "Oh, this could be the One."
-Which it wasn't, because the entire book, though possessing some of my old originality in the detail, was an experiment in cliche drawn in part from Twilight.
-In order to figure out those skills in which I'd been lacking, I had to go back and become derivative the way most beginning writers are, though at the time I didn't realize it, of course.
+At age 14, I finished THE PSYCHIC STORY, which really made me think, "This could be the One."
+It wasn't, because the entire book, though possessing some of my childhood imagination in the detail, was an experiment in cliche drawn in part from Twilight.
+In order to figure out writing skills in which I'd been lacking, I had to go back and become derivative the way most beginning writers are, though at the time I didn't realize it.

 It was progress to me, as ill-written as it was, and I was happy to have made it out of my white suburbia.
 Sort of.
 Not really.
 At ages 14 and 15, I wrote the CHOSEN FOUR series, which was also highly derivative and also vitally important to my progress as a writer.
-I learned a lot about the process, my style, characterization, etc. That series was a major adventure for me, full of blood and sweat and tears, one I was very proud of.
+That series was a major adventure for me, full of blood and sweat and tears, one I was very proud of.
 It's also the third project I queried.
-Buttttt I'd taken a step backwards on diversity, with the exception of the third book, which had more Hispanic people!!!
-Also, like, one black dude briefly mentioned.
+Buttttt I'd taken a step backwards on diversity, with the exception of the third book, which had more Hispanic people!
+Also, one black dude briefly mentioned.

-The third book of the MERCIFUL Trilogy, which is still incomplete, is the first book I've written with a person of color (a black girl) as the main character.

-When I started writing COCA, after due consideration, Cecily Garcia was developed, a Latina Catholic teen who perfectly fit as my character.
+The third book of the MERCIFUL Trilogy, which is still incomplete, is the first book I've written with a person of color (a half-black half-Polynesian girl) as the main character.
+When I started writing COCA, it was with Cecily Garcia, a Latina Catholic teen who perfectly fit as my character.

-When I got to the end of the book and went back to see, just in preliminary, what I'd need to edit, I realized I had a problem.
+In writing the book, I also continued to ask myself about my character choices rather than defaulting, which I think I had some success at.
+When I got to the end of the book and went back to start editing, however, I realized I had a problem.
 Because I'm a pantser, because I think "globally" rather than in detail, and because I really like to have things finished and done, I tend to "plot rush," which means I grab tight to the central plot and ignore basically all the subplots and details as I write.
 I always have a lot to fill in when I edit.

 In this case, I hadn't given thought to Cecily's race beyond basically naming and describing her.
-Caught up in the central OCD thread (which was, to be fair, very complex and difficult to write), I ended up writing Cecily as a Caucasian girl and then saying she was Latina.
-This point was emphasized when I started talking to my mom on the way up to college this past semester about how I felt like I hadn't gotten the cultural aspect right.
-She began listing off all of these aspects of Mexican culture that I should have known but had completely forgotten.
-By the end of the car ride, my mouth was practically hanging open, and I was supermbarrassed, in part because she was laughing at me.
+Caught up in the central OCD thread (which was, to be fair, very complex), I ended up writing Cecily basically as a white girl and then saying she was Latina.
+This point was emphasized when I started talking to my mom on the way up to college this past semester about the issue.
+She began listing off all of these aspects of Mexican-American culture that I should have known but had completely forgotten.
+By the end of the car ride, my mouth was practically hanging open, and I was super embarrassed (in part because she was laughing at me).

 I did get back into it, though, in the past couple of weeks.
-I've been slowly going through COCA mending the biggest gaps, primarily cultural and religious, although I also let the romantic subplot drop towards the end.
+I've been going through COCA mending the biggest gaps, primarily cultural and religious, although I also let the romantic subplot drop towards the end.
 (Which all my old Write It! buddies would tell you is practically heresy for me.)
-I've had tabs upon tabs open on Mexican slang, Spanish swear words, religious and cultural holidays, and Catholic services/rituals--possibly the most research I've done for a book since the CHOSEN FOUR.
-After this, I'll be going back for more detailed edits on the usual booky aspects, but I have no doubt I'll still need help.
-I'm serious about making this right, though, and I'm not going to let fear of messing up up stop me.
-(Putting out an early call right now: if there's anyone of Mexican ancestry reading this who would like to beta read COCA, please contact me.)
+I've had tabs upon tabs open on Mexican slang, religious and cultural holidays, and Catholic services/rituals--possibly the most research I've done for a book since the CHOSEN FOUR.
+After this, I'll be going back for more detailed edits on the usual bookish aspects, but I have no doubt I'll still need help with the representation.
+I'm serious about making this right, though, and I'm not going to let fear of messing up stop me.
+(Putting out an early call: if there's anyone of Mexican ancestry reading this who would like to beta read COCA, feel free to contact me!)

 The good news is that I'm learning a lot, not just about writing more diversely, but also about not letting my fears overcome me.
-That's something I had to learn a lot recently while addressing my own OCD, but it wasn't something I faced with my writing up until this book, to be honest.
-I felt the pressure with this one on multiple levels, and it's been stalling me over and over, but I can't psyche myself out.
+That's something I had to learn a lot recently while addressing my own OCD, but it wasn't something I faced with my writing up until this book.
+I've felt the pressure with this one on multiple levels, and it's been stalling me over and over, but I can't psyche myself out.
 Not when this means so much to me.

 In related news, I need to suck it up and do my research more often.